OpenChargingCloud/openPlugnCharge/README.md

 A. Providing root certificates for public charging and contract-based billing
 B. Production of vehicles and storing provisioning certificate

-1. Contract conclusion and vehicle assignment
+2. Contract conclusion and vehicle assignment
   A. Conclusion of contract with customer and receiving vehicle certificate from the vehicle certificate pool.

-  B. Providing contract data to the Certificate Provisioning Service
+3. Providing contract data to the Certificate Provisioning Service
-2. (Periodic) Provisioning of contract data

-1. Signing contract data and storing in the CCP
+4. Signing contract data and storing in the CCP

-1. Installation of contract

-1. Providing signed contract data to CPO-backend on request
+5. Providing signed contract data to CPO-backend on request

 **Providing Root Certificates for Public Charging and Contract-Based Billing**